 Even with severe cases of structurally-caused arthritic pain, there could be neuroplastic pain present that is adding to the pain from the structural changes.

 Regardless of your Arthritis diagnosis, you can observe your experience and gage whether you may have structurally-caused pain, neurologically-caused pain or both.
+Find out now with my Neuroplastic Pain Quiz.
+Enter your details below and I'll send it straight to your inbox.

 Keep in mind that it’s possible to experience both some structurally-caused pain and neurologically-caused pain.
 It is also possible to experience neurologically-caused pain in both osteoarthritis and inflammatory arthritis, and therefor, pain levels can be decreased with a mind-body approach such as Pain Reprocessing Therapy.